-Why should I use Google My Business categories?
+Why should I use Google Business Profile categories?

-Now that you know what Google My Business categories are, you may wonder why they’re important.
+Now that you know what Google Business Profile categories are, you may wonder why they’re important.
 How do they enhance your local listing?

 Here are a few scenarios where the category impacts the listing features:

 - Restaurant categories give businesses access to features like online ordering and adding menus to their listing

 - Health and beauty categories give businesses access to booking for appointments

 - Hospitality categories give businesses access to show the quality rating, amenities offered, and check availability features

 How do I choose the right categories for my business?

 Now that you know the importance of selecting your Google Business Profile category, you’re eager to dive in and choose yours.
 So, how do you choose categories for your listing?

 First, start by either creating or claiming your Google Business Profile listing.
 If you’re creating your Google Business Profile listing, Google will immediately ask you for a business category.
 You can always go back and change this later if you don’t have your list of categories you want to use.